AdguardTeam/AdguardKnowledgeBase/05.android/03.features/01.stealth-mode/docs.en.md

 **Strip parameters like `utm_*=`, `fb_ref=` from pages' addresses**

-If you enable this option, AdGuard will strip tracking parameters like utm_* and fb_ref from pages’ URLs.
+If you enable this option, AdGuard will strip pages' URLs of tracking parameters like utm_* and fb_ref..
-You can enter any tracking parameters that are to be stripped in the **Tracking parameters** section below.

 <a name="methods"></a>